tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

    // Status of the condition.
    Status ConditionStatus `json:"status"`

-   // Severity with which to treat failures of this type of condition.
-   // +kubebuilder:default="Error"
-   // +optional
-   Severity ConditionSeverity `json:"severity,omitempty"`

-   // LastTransition is the last time the condition transitioned from one status to another.
-   LastTransition *metav1.Time `json:"lastTransitionTime"`

    // Reason is a short CamelCase description for the conditions last transition.
    // +optional